Kemi: Economy

 The main economic activity in Kemi is centered on two large paper and woodpulp mills and on the only chromium mine in Europe (which supplies the Outokumpu ferrochrome plant in Tornio).

-The Chinese company Kaidi has announced plans to build the world's first second-generation biomass plant in Kemi, scheduled to begin operations in 2019.

-In April 2007, the city of Kemi laid off all of its municipal workers for 2 weeks due to the failing economy of the city.
+In April 2007, the city of Kemi laid off all of its municipal workers for two weeks due to the failing economy of the city.
 Spiraling specialist healthcare costs and a fleeing industry tax base are stated as the cause for the firing.
 These are the most drastic temporary dismissals to take place in Finland since 2000.

 Sights

 Kemi has a claim to fame as the home of the world's largest snow castle (reconstructed every year to a different design).
 The SnowCastle of Kemi is usually built in the inner harbor of the city.

 A model of The Crown of Finland (the original was never made for the King of Finland) is kept in the town's gemstone gallery.
 It also houses replicas of the Imperial State Crown of Great Britain, the scepter of the Czar of Russia, the Orbs of Denmark, and the diamond necklace of Marie Antoinette, among other items.